Suda2151/cmustudent-portfolio/dataviz3.md

 ##  Lessons learned approach<br><br>
 1. Need to describe the graph title clearly
 2. Need to describe some explanation.
-3. Need to male 2 graphs if I need to show growth and popularity.
+3. Need for male 2 graphs if I need to show growth and popularity.
 4. Need to put values.<br><br>